 If you’re not bothered about awesome vibrant colourful streets then skip this next stop but if you want this on your photo reel then keep reading!

-Huvilakatu is a rainbow street in Helsinki is one of the most photographed streets and translates to “villa street”.
+Huvilakatu is a rainbow street in Helsinki that is one of the most photographed streets and translates to “villa street”.

 Beyond just an Instagram spot, It’s actually one of the finest examples of Art Nouveau design in the city.
 It isn’t a cheap place to live by any means but you can call one of these homes for the night by renting them on Airbnb!

 Make sure you pop by the Design Museum nearby to learn a bit more about Art Nouveau and its history!

 Huvilakatu is in the Huvilakatu district and is easily accessible by bus or tram, open 24 hours a day